symonhasan/all-about-git/README.md

 ![git push change](snapshot/31.PNG)

 As you can see currently we have only one remote branch which is master branch.
 And the repository contains one folder and two files.
 Now lets create a new branch for our further activities.
-To create a new branch we can simply type the following command in our git bash.
+To create a new branch we need to type the following command in our git bash.
 ```bash
 $   git branch <branch name>
 ```